digipolisantwerp/embeddable-widgets_module_js/CONTRIBUTING.md

 ## I just have a question

-You can launch a quick question on the [#acpaas-ui slack channel](https://digantcafe.slack.com/messages/CDDLYJU65).
+You can launch a quick question on the [#antwerp-ui slack channel](https://digantcafe.slack.com/messages/CDDLYJU65).
 If you're not yet a member of our DigAnt Café slack community, you can easily [join here](https://digantcafe-slack.digipolis.be/).

 For something that requires longer discussion it may be better to book an issue.